Last updated: 8 July 2019

 This part of Italy is renowned for its pizza, gelato, limoncello, and many other local delicacies.
 For Neapolitan-style pizza, I love Buca di Bacco, a pizzeria frequented by locals and tourists alike.
 If you arrive early, you might be lucky and snag the only table for two at the window overlooking Marina Grande.
 You should book ahead for any well-frequented restaurant on Capri but at least here you won’t wait too long for a table.

-This summer my favourite dining experience was at Il Geranio, best all-round for food, atmosphere, service, the spectacular water-view and peaceful setting amongst the trees.
+Last summer my favourite dining experience was at Il Geranio, best all-round for food, atmosphere, service, the spectacular water-view and peaceful setting amongst the trees.
 Only one minute up the path from Hotel La Tosca, Il Geranio is elegant and relaxed at the same time.
 My lobster pasta was to die for!
-Our tour-boat skipper made the booking for us earlier that day, so we were lucky to get a table, let alone one at the front overlooking the Faraglioni.
+Our Capri Relax Boats skipper made the booking for us earlier that day, so we were lucky to get a table, let alone one at the front overlooking the Faraglioni.
 Thank you Roberto and team!
-Best of all, it’s across the path from Capri Rooftop, a brand new bar where you can go before dinner to enjoy lush cocktails with 180 degree sea-views.
+Best of all, it’s across the path from Capri Rooftop, a fabulous cocktail bar where you can go before dinner to enjoy lush aperitifs with 180 degree sea and Faraglioni views.
 This is the perfect night out!
+Pictured below: Enjoying bellinis with my gorgeous mother and husband at Capri Rooftop.

 I’m a bit like an army general when it comes to organization.
 So, when we arrive at Capri, I send someone to line up for funicular tickets, someone to hold our place in the funicular line and someone to pick up the panini from Aldo’s (usually that’s my job).
 The funicular is the fastest way to get up and down from the town of Capri.
 It’s super busy in the middle of summer, hence my system.
 From there, you’ll hopefully be able to walk to your hotel (you will if you booked anything geographically positioned between Villa Helios and La Tosca).
+Hotel La Palma is undoubtably the best positioned hotel on the island.
 Beyond these, it’s going to be uncomfortable and I would recommend the island’s porter service at 12 euros per bag from the ferry to your hotel.

 If you’re fit and up for the challenge, take the 921 Phoenician Steps (the ancient trade route) from Marina Grande to Anacapri.
 Once upon a time it was the only way to reach the town.
 20 metres along the path after you arrive, you can reward yourself with a lemon granita.
 Gather your strength along the path and enjoy the shops with local wares.
 If the steps haven’t killed you, you can keep walking up to the top of Mount Solaro for the best views of the Island.
 Tip: you can take the chairlift back down for free, because no one would ever imagine that you walked up!

 The best way to see Capri is by boat, ideally a private one.
 I’ve gone out with most of the companies and Capri Relax Boats is consistently the best on price and service (towels and water included).
 Just let them know if you'd like them to pick up lunch from Aldo’s for you!
 A half-day tour is enough to show you every inch of the coastline as well as time for a few dips in the bright blue waters and a mandatory visit to the Blue Grotto.
-If you want to swim inside the Blue Grotto, you'll need to come back by bus or taxi (or water taxi) after 5pm when the boats will be less than gracious but cannot stop you from swimming inside.
-The only other way is to 'accidentally' fall in the water when you’re inside the cave.
+It’s an extra 14 euros for a small wooden boat to escort you into the cave.
+Think of it as a museum entry fee.
+If you prefer to swim inside the Blue Grotto, you'll need to come back by bus or taxi (or water taxi) after 5pm when the boats will be less than gracious but cannot stop you from swimming inside.
+The only other way is to 'accidentally' fall in the water when you’re inside the cave in your rowboat.
 They won’t be happy but I promise you it will be worth it.
-Warn your travelling companions beforehand so they can capture the moment for you!
+Warn your travelling companions beforehand so they can capture the moment for you, and be sure to sling your skipper an extra ten euros for his understanding (ideally before you jump in)!